SundanceMultiprocessorTechnology/xvc-vcs3-rp2040/README.md

 A special shoutout goes to https://github.com/tom01h for crazily improving the performance of this project - thank you!

-The pinout is as follows (it maches the pin names of the target device's JTAG port, in other word - you DON'T need to swap TDI and TDO pins like you would do with the interfaces like SPI or UART):

 As the Raspberry Pico is a 3.3v device we have added level shifters to enable the JTAG signals to work at what ever value of JTAG_VREF is supplied by the target board.